 - never sharing needles with another person

-- frequent HIV testing for anyone who has multiple sexual partners
+- frequent testing for people with multiple sexual partners

 - using gloves and other sterile equipment in medical settings

 - using post-exposure prophylactic drugs (PEP) if there is a risk of having been exposed

 The United States Preventive Services Task Force updated their guidelines in 2019 to advise that only people with a negative result from a recent HIV screening test are candidates for PrEP.
 People who have a high risk should take PrEP once every day.

 Women with HIV who are pregnant or who plan to become pregnant should discuss risk mitigation strategies with their doctors, including the choice of whether or not to breastfeed.

 Appropriate use of antiretroviral drugs can reduce to zero the risk of spreading the virus to others, and it can halt or delay viral activity within the body.

 When the viral load, or amount of virus in the blood, is below 200 copies per milliliter, it is considered undetectable.
 At this level, it cannot be transmitted to another person.

 It is important to follow up on medical care to ensure the viral load remains below the detectable level.